Geneanet APIgeneanet.org ↗

 Does Geneanet have an official developer API?+

-What does `get_individual_profile` return beyond basic name data?+
+What does `get_individual_profile` return beyond basic name and dates?+

-life_summary array of human-readable strings describing life events (birth, death, occupations, and similar), and a family object with three arrays: parents, spouses_and_children, and siblings.
-Each family member entry comes from the profile associated with the provided profile_url.Can I filter `search_individuals` to a specific collection like archives or family trees?+
+life_summary array of strings covering events such as birth, death, and occupation, plus a structured family object with three arrays: parents, spouses_and_children, and siblings.
+Each family member entry includes a name and a link that can be passed back to get_individual_profile for further traversal.Can I filter `search_individuals` results by a specific collection or location?+